NiklasKiuru/Functional-Animation/README.md

  Simple tween- style animator system with function graphing UI tool to visually manipulate used easing functions and the ability to save used animations as assets.

-## Why does this package exist?
-Yes, Unity does have its own Animation Graph and Animator you can make animations using said graph but because of its versatility and focus on complex 3D animations it doesn't perform well on animating multiple objects with simple animations all at once.
-Second, I've personally always had issues coming up with a graph that gives a natural feeling movement and wanted a system where you can just pick a well defined easing function and use that inside the graph instead.

 ## Features
 * Create, modify and save animations with graph UI.
 No coding needed
 * Create synchronized animation groups for repeating a single animation on multiple objects